-As anticipated, Van Hool has unveiled at the European Mobility Expo 2022 in Paris the first edition of a completely new range of 100% zero emission buses.
+As anticipated, Van Hool has unveiled its new bus range at the European Mobility Expo 2022 in Paris.
 ZF AxTrax is the chosen drivetrain, while battery modules are provided by Akasol and can provide up to 490 kWh.

 The Van Hool A12 Battery Electric, exhibited in Paris, is the first vehicle of the new product family, that will consist of four different lengths (12m, 13m, 18m and 24m) equipped with exclusively zero emission powertrains: battery-electric, fuel cell (hydrogen) and trolley.

 Even before the official announcement of the new A range Van Hool had 13 orders on its books, for a total of 162 buses.

 In the design and development of the new A range by Van Hool, particular attention was paid to the weight, sustainability and modularity of the buses.

 Structural weight savings were achieved through the use of high strength stainless steel, low-weight composite materials and sustainable bonding techniques.